Malo-Kerebel/Speedrun-Objective/README.md

 # Plan for the future

-Paste the results in a file to facilitate the impletation in streams overlay
+-Paste the results in a file to facilitate the impletation in streams overlay

+-Remove the __getattr__ from the output